Geography

 About this topic

 The world's 197 sovereign flags fall into roughly six visual families.
-Tricolor verticals (France, Italy, Mexico, Ireland, Ivory Coast, Nigeria, Romania, Chad, Belgium) descend from the French revolutionary tricolor.
-Tricolor horizontals (Germany, Russia, Netherlands, Egypt, Iraq, Sierra Leone, Hungary, Lithuania) trace to the Dutch revolt of the 1570s and the Russian merchant flag.
-Pan-African flags carry red, gold, green, sometimes black — descended from Ghana 1957 and Ethiopia before it.
-Pan-Arab flags use red, white, black, green — derived from the Arab Revolt of 1916.
-Pan-Slavic flags use red, white, blue.
-The Nordic cross runs across Scandinavia (Denmark, Sweden, Norway, Finland, Iceland), and the Southern Cross + Union Jack motif clusters in Oceania (Australia, New Zealand, Fiji, Tuvalu).
+Vertical tricolours descend from the French revolutionary flag; horizontal tricolours trace to the 16th-century Dutch revolt and the Russian merchant flag.
+Pan-African flags carry red, gold, green, and sometimes black — descended from the continent's earliest independence flag and the Ethiopian tradition before it.
+Pan-Arab flags use red, white, black, and green, derived from the 1916 Arab Revolt.
+Pan-Slavic flags use red, white, and blue.
+The Nordic cross runs across Scandinavia, and the Southern Cross plus Union Jack motif clusters in Oceania.

 This hub ships in two modes: multiple choice (see flag, pick from four country names) and type-in (see flag, type the country).
-194 flags total — Israel's flag PNG is missing from the asset bucket at this writing and Israel is temporarily excluded; the remaining 195 sovereign UN-member states (minus Taiwan + Kosovo per JetPunk convention) are all covered.
+194 flags total — one flag's image asset is missing from the bucket at this writing and is temporarily excluded; the remaining states (minus the two partially-recognised states per long-standing quiz convention) are all covered.

-Players who study the visual families can identify ~80% of world flags correctly.
-The hardest 20% tend to be the post-Soviet states (Kazakhstan, Kyrgyzstan, Turkmenistan, Uzbekistan, Tajikistan — all light blue with distinctive emblems but similar at a glance) and the Central American + Caribbean cluster (Honduras, Nicaragua, El Salvador all carry blue-white-blue horizontals with their coat of arms in the center).
+Players who study the visual families can identify around 80% of world flags correctly.
+The hardest 20% tend to be the post-Soviet Central Asian states (all light blue with distinctive emblems but similar at a glance) and the Central American cluster (blue-white-blue horizontals with a central coat of arms).

 More in Geography